MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sql-server-to-sql-server-upgrade-guide.md

 > [!NOTE]
 > For assistance with developing and running post-migration validation tests, also consider the Data Quality Solution available from [QuerySurge](http://www.querysurge.com/company/partners/microsoft).

-### Complete migration testing
+### Optional migration testing

+This step is considered optional and not necessary to complete migration.
 To use DEA for database migration testing, complete the following steps.

 1. **Download the [DEA tool](https://www.microsoft.com/download/details.aspx?id=54090)**, and then install it.
 1. **Run a trace capture**